 When muscles in your neck are recruited to help balance your jaw, they can pull your cervical vertebrae out of alignment.
 Your spine is like a tower of blocks, and when some are out of alignment, others have to be put out of alignment to maintain balance, which transmits the effects of TMJ down through the body, causing muscle soreness as well as pinched nerves that can lead to tingling or numbness in your fingers.

 If you experience this type of chronic pain, you have likely visited numerous doctors, neurologists, and chiropractors to try to relieve it.
 It’s likely that you have gotten treatments that seem to work at first, but the results don’t last.

 This is because your doctors may be seeing and treating symptoms, but not the cause.
 Although they may fix the problems they see, your bite imbalance will cause problems like poor spine alignment, muscle displacement, and muscle tension to recur.

 Immediate and Long-Lasting Relief

-Dr. Paul Hahn and Dr. Adam Hahn have helped many TMJ sufferers in Columbia, SC to get relief for symptoms like face, neck, and back pain through TMJ treatment.
+Dr. Adam Hahn has helped many TMJ sufferers in Columbia, SC to get relief for symptoms like face, neck, and back pain through TMJ treatment.
 An initial course of TENS (transcutaneous electrical nerve stimulation) muscle massage can lead to immediate relief of symptoms related to muscle tension.
 Then through the use of a bite splint, dental restorations, orthodontics, or joint surgery, your bite will be restored, diminishing or eliminating muscle tension and muscle pain.